2026 Matsuru Pacific International Judo Championships

 Accreditation

 There are accreditation cards for athletes, coaches, referees, and kata judges.
-Accreditation cards will be available for pick up on Friday, March 13 after 4:30pm for all athletes, coaches, referees and kata judges’.
-If you are unable to pick up your accreditation card on Friday, they will also be available on Saturday, March 14 at the Judo BC table.
+Accreditation cards will be available for pick up at the Executive Hotel on Friday, March 13 after 4:30pm for all athletes, coaches, referees and kata judges’.
+If you are unable to pick up your accreditation card on Friday, they will also be available on Saturday, March 14 at the Judo BC table at the entrance to the competition inside the Richmond Olympic Oval.

 All U14+ athletes who will weigh-in will need their accreditation card and proper ID.
 All coaches will require their accreditation card to coach in the coaching chair during a match.